Tensor

 Swift

-• Creates a tensor and fills it with random values sampled from a normal distribution with the given mean and variance.
+Creates a tensor and fills it with random values sampled from a uniform distribution with the given minimum and maximum.

 Declaration